-While we were away, we never forgot our favorite Portuguese foods.
+We never forgot our favorite Portuguese foods though it took us 12 years to make Portugal our home.
 We got a little thrill when we encountered Pasteis de Natas in cities like Macau and London.
 We got even bigger thrills when we enjoyed them after munching on Frango Assado (charcoal grilled Portuguese chicken) in cities like Cape Town and Montreal.

 These food encounters motivated us to return to the land of Fado (soulful traditional music) and azulejos (Portuguese tiles).
 At the end of the day, there’s nothing like eating Portuguese food at the source.

 It’s not uncommon for people to confuse Portuguese food with Spanish food before they visit Portugal for the first time.
 The two countries are neighbors with a shared border and intertwined histories.
 They were actually the same country at one point.
 However, it doesn’t take long for travelers to realize that the food of Portugal is emphatically unique.

 Food in Portugal is a reflection of both the country’s geographic location and its history of world exploration.
 Portugal was a trading powerhouse for hundreds of years, pioneering world exploration to create an empire built on the pepper trade.

 Portuguese chefs and home cooks honor both geography and history every time they prepare food with locally sourced products and exotic spices.
 As a result, Portuguese food traditions are long and deep.